-Losing excess fat can be a difficult process.
-And if you listen to conventional wisdom, you’re likely to be hungry during that process (especially true if you’re avoiding fat and limiting calories).
+If you listen to conventional wisdom, you’re likely to be hungry during that process.
+This is especially true if you’re avoiding fat and limiting calories.

-On a program like Total Body Reboot, this is a non-issue because the process is about giving the body exactly what it needs.
+On a program like Total Body Reboot, this is a non-issue because you’re giving your body exactly what it needs.
 On traditional approaches, hunger can become a nightmare.

-You won’t notice this right away, but as the weeks go by and the inflammation and stress continue to creep into your life, your hunger meter is going to go haywire.
-This has derailed many-a-dieter (people who run for weight loss).
+You may not notice this right away, but as the weeks go by your hunger meter is going to go haywire.
+This has derailed a countless number of people.

 #6: Running is a fantastic way to get injured.

-Age, gender, body mass index, running hills, running on hard surfaces, participation in other sports, time of the year and time of the day are not significantly related to the injury rates.
+Age, gender, body mass index, running hills, running on hard surfaces, participation in other sports, time of the year and time of the day are not correlated to the injury rates.
 That means you can’t escape injury by being younger or running on trails.